 Risk Factors for Brain Tumors

-Risk changes with the type of tumor.
+Brain tumors are more common in older adults.
+The risk of some tumors also changes with the tumor type.
 Meningioma is the most common type found in adults.
-It's also more common in women and Blacks.
+It is also more common in women and Black people.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.